Non-Tenure-Track Teaching Positions

 - Your long-term goals: On the plus side, if you want a tenure-track position later, working as a visiting assistant professor for 1-2 years can build teaching experience.

 Community and Two-Year Colleges

 In contrast to the grant-writing, paper-publishing world of the tenure-track, many prefer to teach permanently in community colleges.
 The emphasis here is on teaching.
 One advantage is that the setting is generally smaller and more intimate.
 You may also find greater geographic flexibility if you prefer to live in a certain area.

-Call 609-258-3325 to schedule an appointment with Kate Coppola, senior associate director, career counseling, to discuss the various non-tenure-track teaching positions that may be in your consideration set.
+Call 609-258-3325 to schedule an appointment with Kate Coppola, senior associate director, career advising, to discuss the various non-tenure-track teaching positions that may be in your consideration set.